tomasz-c/awesome-markdown-editors/README.md

 **Wysimark** (web: [`wysimark.com`](https://wysimark.com/), github: [`portive/wysimark`](https://github.com/portive/wysimark)) - The WYSIWYG editor for Markdown with integrations for React, Vue and Plain JavaScript.
 Supports CommonMark and GFM specs.
 Features tables, check lists, images, emojis and attachments.
 Comes with a modern interface and design.
 Features cloud based image uploads, attachments, and image resizing.
 MIT licensed.

+**Docs to Markdown Pro** (web: [Docs to Markdown Pro](https://www.docstomarkdown.pro), Google Workspace Marketplace Extension: [Docs to Markdown Pro Extension](https://workspace.google.com/marketplace/app/docs_to_markdown_pro/483386994804) Starts from 29$ per year) - This Google Docs editor add-on converts your Google Docs to Markdown format, including images.
+It integrates with GitHub and GitLab, allowing you to write collaboratively in Google Docs and commit your work directly as Markdown (including images) to your repositories, streamlining your workflow.

 ## Markdown Desktop Editors